-Santa Barbara is one of the best cities in California to visit and spend time.
+I have visited Santa Barbara several times.
+It is definitely one of the best cities in California to visit and spend time.
 It has a great beach, boat harbors and a pier known as Stearns Wharf where you will find several eating and drinking options.

 The area just east of the beach and between Route 101, split by railroad tracks, is the “Funk Zone”.
-This area, which was once industrial, is being re-developed with attractive shops, restaurants and businesses like surfboard shops, artists and a boutique winemaker.
+This area, which was once industrial, is being re-developed with attractive shops, restaurants and businesses like surfboard shops and artists.
+It is also home to the city’s Urban Wine Trail with more than 15 tasting rooms.

 Downtown Santa Barbara is very attractive and is a great walking destination.
 There are many shops, restaurants and galleries.